 You can create Viva Engage groups and keep docs, photos, and videos in context by adding them to conversations.
 The collaborative software also has a mobile app for Android and iOS users.

 Formerly known as Cisco Spark, Webex Teams is an app for continuous teamwork with video meetings, group messaging, file sharing, and whiteboarding.
 It is so easy to use that anyone using Webex Teams can start a meeting with the touch of a button.

 WebEx Teams is an advanced alternative to Slack as you can effortlessly join from anywhere and still be able to switch devices seamlessly and keep the conversation going after the meeting.

 Jabber is an instant messaging service based on Extensible Messaging and Presence Protocol (XMPP).
 A product of Cisco, Jabber makes way for clear communication with its softphone features, including HD voice and video, plus desktop sharing.

 In Jabber, you can use real-time presence information to reduce delays and view the availability of contacts within and outside of your organization.
 Jabber lets you access all of its features while mobile, including video conferencing, with the same ease of use found on the desktop.

-Fleep is quite simple and straightforward.
+Fleep is quite simple.
 It is a flexible messenger that integrates with email and offers an ideal way to communicate.
-Unlike competitors, you can communicate with any other Fleep user, across organizations and regardless of teams set up.
+Unlike competitors, you can communicate with any other Fleep user, across organizations regardless of team setup.